Renal lobe

 The renal lobe is a portion of a kidney consisting of a renal pyramid and the renal cortex above it.
-In humans, on average there are 7 to 18 renal lobes.
+In humans, on average there are 14 renal lobes.

 It is visible without a microscope, though it is easier to see in humans than in other animals.

+Renal lobule

-It is composed of many renal lobules, which are not visible without a microscope.
+Each renal lobe is composed of many renal lobules (also known as cortical lobules), which are not visible without a microscope.
+A renal lobule consists of the nephrons grouped around a single medullary ray, and draining into a single collecting duct.